Homemade Naan Recipe – Soft, Fluffy Indian Flatbread

 Popularity of Naan

-Over the years, naan has transformed into one of the most recognizable symbols of Indian cuisine.
+Over the years, naan has transformed into one of the most recognisable symbols of Indian cuisine.
 Whether served alongside rich North Indian gravies or incorporated into modern fusion dishes, its popularity continues to grow.

 Furthermore, naan plays a vital role in bringing people together around the dining table.
-Because of its ability to complement a wide range of dishes, it remains a favorite among food enthusiasts across India and abroad.
+Because of its ability to complement a wide range of dishes, it remains a favourite among food enthusiasts across India and abroad.

 Best Naan Across North India